 NAICU's nearly 1,000 member institutions include major research universities, church-related colleges, historically black colleges, art and design colleges, traditional liberal arts and science institutions, women's colleges, two-year colleges, and schools of law, medicine, engineering, business, and other professions.

 The NAICU membership also includes a rich array of associations serving various subsets of private colleges and universities.
-A core and historical component of the NAICU membership has been the National Association of Independent College and University State Executives (NAICUSE), which represents 36 states and the District of Columbia, and the Secretariat, over 30 members representing the many regional and special purpose independent college and university associations.
+A core and historical component of the NAICU membership has been the National Association of Independent College and University State Executives (NAICUSE), which represents 36 states, the District of Columbia, and Puerto Rico, and the Secretariat, over 30 members representing the many regional and special purpose independent college and university associations.